Luis Garcia Player Props: Nationals vs. Phillies

 Luis Garcia At The Plate

-- Garcia is hitting .280 with 11 doubles, three triples, five home runs and 17 walks.
+- Garcia has 11 doubles, three triples, five home runs and 17 walks while batting .276.

-- He ranks 38th in batting average, 106th in on base percentage, and 116th in slugging among the qualifying batters in baseball.
+- Among the qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 111th and he is 117th in slugging.

-- Garcia will look to extend his four-game hitting streak.
-He's batting .350 during his last games.
+- In 63.5% of his 74 games this season, Garcia has picked up at least one hit.
+He's also had 26 multi-hit games.

-- Garcia has had an RBI in 25 games this season (34.2%), including eight multi-RBI outings (11.0%).
+- Garcia has driven in a run in 25 games this season (33.8%), including eight games with more than one RBI (10.8%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.